 - Bake for 15 minutes at 400°F, then reduce the heat to 350°F or 180C and bake for 30-40 minutes depending on your oven.
 Keep an eye on the crust, so it doesn't get too browned, if it starts to get two brown move it to a lower rack or place a piece of foil on the pie.

 - Once fully baked, let the pie cool so that the filling will fully set.
-Sprinkle some powdered sugar to garnish and serve with vanilla ice cream.
+Serve with vanilla ice cream and enjoy!

 Notes